Losing a loved one is hard enough. The last thing you need is to find out you can’t afford their funeral costs.

 Who has to pay for a funeral?

 If there is no funeral insurance, the estate of the person who died usually pays for funeral costs.
-This means that the money will come out of his or her savings, checking, or investment accounts, or from the sale of personal property.
+This means that the money will come out of their savings, checking, or investment accounts, or from the sale of personal property.
 The executor of the person’s will releases funds to pay the funeral home.

 If there isn’t sufficient money in the deceased person’s estate, whoever signs the funeral contract is responsible for the remaining balance.
 For instance, if you’re planning your mother’s funeral and her money covers all but $2,000, you must pay that remaining amount.

-Here are the nine ways to lighten the financial burden of a funeral, beginning with ways you can cut costs and ending with financing options to help cover said costs.
+Here are the nine ways to lighten the financial burden of a funeral, beginning with ways you can cut costs and ending with financing options to help cover those costs.

 How to cut funeral costs

-Cremation surpassed burial in popularity in 2015, according to the National Funeral Directors Association [source].
-One reason for this shift is the fact that cremation is substantially less expensive than being buried in a casket or vault.
+Cremation surpassed burial in popularity in 2015, according to the National Funeral Directors Association.
+This is unsurprising, given that cremation is far less expensive than being buried in a casket or vault.

-For instance, if you do a direct cremation that doesn’t involve a viewing prior, the average cost is $1,000, according to the Cremation Research Council.
+If you do a direct cremation that doesn’t involve a viewing prior, the average cost is $1,000, according to the Cremation Research Council.
 That’s several thousands of dollars cheaper than a burial.

-Green or natural burial involves burying an un-embalmed body in a biodegradable shroud.
-This process is considered the least impactful to the environment.
-It’s also less expensive than the standard practice of embalming (which costs around $695) and burying in an expensive casket.
+A green burial involves burying an un-embalmed body in a biodegradable shroud.
+This process is the least harmful to the environment.
+At $2000 to $3000 (according to MarketWatch), it’s also significantly cheaper than a standard burial.

-It’s not required to purchase a casket from the funeral home.
-You can often find much less expensive options online.
-If the person is going to be cremated, but you’re holding a viewing first, you can save money by renting a casket.
+Caskets at funeral homes are costly, and you can often find much less expensive options online.
+Or if you’re holding a viewing before cremating your loved one, you can save money by renting a casket for the occasion.

 You may also want to consider a whole body donation, as donating your loved one’s body to science is a no-cost alternative.
 If it works, you won’t need to pay any burial costs.
 There are restrictions, though.
-Bodies will be refused if the individual had certain conditions or diseases. [source]
+Medical institutions can refuse a donation if the deceased had certain conditions or diseases.

 How to cover funeral costs without going broke